OUR DEIJ PHILOSOPHY

 We have a responsibility to value individual differences and provide a safe space where all members of the school community feel a sense of belonging.

 We believe a diverse, inclusive, and equitable school community is critical for all of us to participate in a complex and interconnected society.
 We aim to create and sustain a safe and welcoming community.

 All aspects of school life – including curriculum, admissions, human resources, support for students, families and staff – reflect our commitment to impacting positive change.

-BELONGING: DEFINING DIVERSITY, EQUITY AND INCLUSION
+BELONGING: DEFINING DIVERSITY, EQUITY, INCLUSION, AND JUSTICE

 Diversity refers to the range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, cognitive abilities, religious or ethical values system, national origin, and political beliefs.

 Equity refers to fair and just practices and policies that ensure all campus community members can thrive.
 Equity is different from equality in that equality implies treating everyone as if their experiences are exactly the same.
 Being equitable means acknowledging and addressing structural inequalities – historic and current – that advantage some and disadvantage others.

 Inclusion refers to a campus community where all members are and feel respected, have a sense of belonging, and are able to participate and achieve their potential.

 Justice is about fairness, balance, and “dismantling those barriers to resources and opportunities in society so that all individuals and communities can live a full and dignified life.”
 Justice requires that we acknowledge how the history of our communities, institutions, and society has shaped the present, and that we use this understanding to build a better future.